Legal Ombudsman Scheme: Our First-tier Complaints Handling Procedure

 21. The person appointed to deal with your complaint will write to you as soon as possible after appointment (usually within 5 working days).
-In his or her letter you will be informed of the appointment and he or she will ask you for any clarification or further information he or she believes is necessary fairly to deal with your complaint.
+In that letter you will be informed of the appointment and be asked for any clarification or further information that the appointed person believes is necessary fairly to deal with your complaint.
 The letter will also set out the intended procedure to deal with your complaint.
-Usually our procedure is that appointed person will consider your complaint on the material you have provided, put it to the barrister or member of staff for his or her response and then put the response to you for any further comments you wish to make in answer to it but the appointed person may vary this in his or her absolute discretion.
+Usually our procedure is that appointed person will consider your complaint on the material you have provided, put it to the barrister or member of staff for their response and then put the response to you for any further comments you wish to make in answer to it but the appointed person may vary this in their absolute discretion.

-22. The appointed person will within 28 days (four weeks) of his or her appointment send you a decision letter:
+22. The appointed person will within 28 days (four weeks) of their appointment send you a decision letter:

-(1) Summarising his or her understanding of your complaint (or complaints).
+(1) Summarising their understanding of your complaint (or complaints).

-(3) Setting out his or her conclusion on each complaint and brief reasons for the conclusion
+(3) Setting out a conclusion on each complaint and brief reasons for the conclusion

 (4) Setting out any proposals the barrister makes for resolving your complaint.
 Possibilities include (a) an apology and/or (b) waiver of fees and/or (c) undertaking further training.
 If the complaint is against a member of staff any proposals for resolving your complaint will be put forward by his employers.